mattkirkland/design-methods/schedule.md

 Visual mockups, interactive prototype, framer, motion grafx, video mockups, 3D renders etc.

-#### assignment
+#### Assignment
-- choose a flavor of Evaluative research; do it and report findings in your playground notebook.
+- choose a flavor of higher-fidelity mockups that you haven't done before.
+Try it and report findings in your playground notebook.

 ### WEEK 11 - Testing it: higher-fi user testing
 - TUE Nov 3